Public Art Mural Program

-- Short narrative of the proposed work/project and how it meets the criteria of this section.
+- A short narrative of the proposed work/project and how it meets the criteria of this section.

 - Lead artist’s qualifications and examples of previous work.

-- Work plan that includes surface preparation, primer, paint system and clear coat.
-The mural must be coated with a clear UV protectant paint to protect the mural from graffiti and ultra violet rays.
+- A work plan that includes surface preparation, primer, paint system, and clear coat.
+The mural must be coated with clear UV protectant paint to protect the mural from graffiti and ultraviolet rays.

 - Timeline for completing the project.

-- An estimate of costs associated with the project including but not limited to: surface preparation, paint/materials, scaffolding, and labor costs.
+- An estimate of costs associated with the project includes but is not limited to surface preparation, paint/materials, scaffolding, and labor costs.